NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Bougainvillea Blossom (Lesser).md

 * * *

 This pink flower has long, slender thorns along the stem.
-The flower can be used as a catalyst when casting an [[Spells/Entangling Flora|Entangling Flora]] spell, which causes the affected plants to sprout long thorns and vibrant pink blossoms.
+The flower can be used as a catalyst when casting an [[Entangling Flora|Entangling Flora]] spell, which causes the affected plants to sprout long thorns and vibrant pink blossoms.
 The area becomes hazardous terrain, dealing the 1 piercing damage to an enemy each time it enters an affected square.

 *Source: Pathfinder #202: Severed at the Root*
 *ORC*